-- The general lack of awareness players have for the world around them can lead to accidents.
+- The general lack of awareness players have for the world around them can lead to accidents (link is external).

 - You need a Google account to play the game and there have been reports that the app is granting itself permission to access people's Gmail and Google Drive accounts.

-- A malicious version of the Android app gives attackers full control over the victim’s phone.
+- A malicious version of the Android app gives attackers full control over the victim’s phone(link is external).